 Jack’s “Eleven thousand Leagues Under the Sea” birthday party could not have been more fun!
 Let me back up and start at the beginning…

-Early in the morning, we took a special trip to the Aquarium of the Pacific and had a behind the scenes tour and animal experience.
+Early in the morning, we took a special trip to the Aquarium of the Pacific and had a behind-the-scenes tour and animal experience.
 It was just amazing to be able to prepare food for a 750 lb sea lion, and then feed him!
-The Aquarium does such an outstanding job with their education and conservation programs, and we were so lucky to be a part of it!

 Our dessert table had the most imaginative details from any party I’ve ever designed.
 From the rusty, corroded pipes holding up our giant steampunk shark to small metal marine mammals on the tabletop (we faux painted the heck out of anything that wasn’t nailed down)!